scylladb/scylla-operator/docs/source/manager.md

 ## Architecture

-Scylla Manager in K8s consist of:
+Scylla Manager in K8s consists of:
 - Dedicated Scylla Cluster

   Scylla Manager persists its state to a Scylla cluster.